echeoquehaii/Night-Light-Slider-Extension-Fork-for-Gnome-43/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "Feature request"
-about: Suggest an idea or an improvement
+about: "Suggest an idea or an improvement"
-title: 'request(): make slider have cool sound effect'
+title: "A descriptive title"
-labels: feature request
+labels:
-assignees: ''
+  - "feature request"
 ---

 **Checklist:**